MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/stats2017.md

 Stats 2017 accepts values sent to it with little to no validation, so it is up to your title to handle all of the logic which determines the correct value for a stat.

+> [!IMPORTANT]
+> We have no planned feature investments, but we will continue to support existing functionality and titles moving forward.

 ## Configured stats and featured leaderboards